HITECHCRIME/HC_SG234_Golden_Flood/README.md

 we feel everything, circling with our doubts, what happened in the past can never be undone

-count through the pain it will go away, soon or later does it matter if you stay, old tempers used to fade with the rising rays of warmth basking in the glory of ancient stories still foretold
+count through the pain it will go away sooner or later does it matter if you stay old tempers used to fade with rising rays of warmth basking in the glory of ancient stories still foretold past year i've grown so old i've grown so old